cobaltt7/strife.js/README.md

 });
 ```

-You are allowed to define multiple listeners for the same event.
-Note that listener execution order is not guaranteed.
+You are allowed to define multiple handler for the same event.
+Note that handler execution order is not guaranteed.

 Note that since [all partials are enabled by default](#clientoptions), it is necessary to
 [handle partial structures accordingly](https://discordjs.guide/popular-topics/partials.html), or manually disable them